klenov/minimalArduinoWebApi/readme.md

 Minimal Arduino Web Api
 ======

 This is a extremely simple Arduino Web Api implementation.
-Currently it only allow to control input pins.
+Currently it only allows to control input pins.
 It's released under the MIT license.

 Based on [Webduino library](https://github.com/sirleech/Webduino)